compare

 A.

-Yes, you can complete an MBA while working full time.
+Yes, you can complete an MBA while working full-time.
 Many MBA programs offer flexible study options to accommodate professionals with busy schedules.

 A.

 Gaining a scholarship for a master’s degree in Australia can be competitive, as they are often based on academic excellence.
-While applying for a scholarship is straightforward, meeting the high academic standards required can be challenging.
+While applying for a scholarship is straight-forward, meeting the high academic standards required can be challenging.

 A.